dunstontc/textmate/readme.md

   - This should be a unique name for the grammar.
 - `fileTypes`
   - This is an array of file type extensions that the grammar should (by default) be used with.
+- `firstLineMatch`
+  - A regular expression which is matched against the first line of the document (when it is first loaded).
 - `patterns`
   - An array with the actual rules used to parse the document.
 - `repository`